-So you think you have a thyroid problem but your physician says you are “Normal?”
+So you think you have a thyroid problem but your provider says you are “Normal?”
 It is possible that you are both RIGHT!

-Unfortunately, for YOU, the physician is RIGHT in that you are ”normal.”
+Unfortunately, for YOU, the provider is RIGHT in that you are ”normal.”
 This just means that you are within the range of a lab test that tests TSH (thyroid stimulating hormone) and not your Free T3 (the active part of your thyroid).
-More often than not, since you did not meet your physician’s understanding of a thyroid deficiency, you would be prescribed an anti-depressant.
+More often than not, since you did not meet your provider’s understanding of a thyroid deficiency, you would be prescribed an anti-depressant.

 Therefore, if you believe that you may have a thyroid deficiency, ask for a Free T3 lab test.
 If that test is low, you may in fact improve your symptoms and quality of life with natural thyroid.